Elishamadeit/alx-system_engineering-devops/0x00-shell_basics/README.md

-list file content in long format
+list current directory content in long format with hidden files